mckaybailey/Rap-Bot/README.md

 Though the program is usable, there are many things that can be improved upon.
 One problem is that my hover function requires html elements to be rendered over the textbox, directly over the words in the text box.
 When the app is loaded on a monitor of a different size, the words do not line up perfect, so there is a copy of the words you typed, slightly above or below their position in the textbox.
-Plans for expansion include adding security precautions, largly reducing the amount of times it makes a query to the datamuse API so I can release it to the public, and potentially using it as a platform to teach people about the english language.
+To line them up properly, I have to either change the zoom of the webpage, or make the textbox a different length Plans for expansion include adding security precautions, largly reducing the amount of times it makes a query to the datamuse API so I can release it to the public, and potentially using it as a platform to teach people about the english language.